 Environments and Change Learning Collaborative

-You’ll study how we can care for each other and our planet, explore how we adapt, and examine how we define a sense of home and embody our place in the world.
+We dig into the challenge of creating a sustainable and just future: study ways to care for each other and our planet, explore how we adapt, and examine how we define a sense of home and embody our place in the world.

-In addition to courses, Environments and Change organizes and facilitates formal events, informal gatherings, trainings, informal/drop-in opportunities, and more in order to promote student/staff/faculty collaborations.
+Environments and Change offers courses, organizes and facilitates formal events and trainings, informal gatherings, drop-in opportunities, and more.

 The Learning Collaborative in Action